grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 In case of **emergency**:

 - If the actual number of series is very close to or already hit the limit, then you can increase the limit via runtime config to gain some time
 - Increasing the limit will increase the ingesters' memory utilization.
-Please monitor the ingesters' memory utilization via the `Cortex / Writes Resources` dashboard
+Please monitor the ingesters' memory utilization via the `Mimir / Writes Resources` dashboard

 How the limit is **configured**: